r-lib/gargle/tests/testthat/_snaps/roxygen-templates.md

       they can be automatically refreshed, as necessary.
 Storage at the user level means the same token can be used across multiple projects and tokens are less likely to be synced to the cloud by accident.

-      If you are interacting with R within a browser (applies to RStudio Server, Posit Workbench, Posit Cloud, and Google Colaboratory), you need a variant of this flow, known as out-of-band auth ("oob") or pseudo-oob.
-If this does not happen automatically, you can request it explicitly with `use_oob = TRUE` or, more persistently, by setting an option via `options(gargle_oob_default = TRUE)`.

 # PREFIX_auth_details()